 - 1. Please note that Program only available after the Erase-Suspend operation - 2.
-To check suspend ready information, please read status register bit15 (SUS2) and bit10(SUS1)
+To check suspend ready information, please read status register bit15 (SUS).

-10.49 Program Resume and Erase Resume
+10.43 Program Resume and Erase Resume(7AH)

-The Resume instruction resumes a suspended Page Program, Page Erase, Sector Erase, or Block Erase operation.
+The Resume instruction resumes a suspended Page Program, Sector Erase, or Block Erase operation.
 Before issuing the Resume instruction to restart a suspended erase operation, make sure that there is no Page Program operation in progress.

-Immediately after the Serial NOR Flash receives the Resume instruction, the WEL and WIP bits are set to "1" and the SUS2 or SUS1 is cleared to "0".
+Immediately after the Serial NOR Flash receives the Resume instruction, the WEL and WIP bits are set to "1" and the SUS is cleared to "0".
 The program or erase operation will continue until finished ("Resume to Read Latency") or until another Suspend instruction is received.
 A resume-to-suspend latency of tPRS or tERS must be observed before issuing another Suspend instruction ("Resume to Suspend Latency").

-Figure 10-48 Resume to Read Latency
+Figure 10-43 Resume to Read Latency

-Figure 10-48a Resume to Read Latency(QPI)
+Figure 10-43a Resume to Read Latency (QPI)

-10.50 No Operation (NOP)
+10.44 No Operation (NOP)